-- The American Farmland Trust has completed 151 Cost of Community Services (COCS) studies in 25 states between 1989 and 2009.
-Hebron conducted the very first COCS. - The results of those studies reveals that for every tax dollar these communities realized from residential development, the median amount they had spend in services was \$1.16. - Open Space Preservation Pays!
+- The American Farmland Trust has completed 151 Cost of Community Services (COCS) studies in 25 states between 1989 and 2009. - Hebron conducted the very first COCS! - The COCS studies report that for each tax dollar communities receive from privately held open and working lands, only \$.35 is expended in services on such lands. - For every tax dollar received from residential development, the median amount expended for residential services is \$1.16. - Open Space Preservation Pays!